tytso/xfstests-bld/README.md

 Reporting of test results is limited to an email summary, but can be extended to include test failures on regression/flaky tests as a stretch goal.

-Other work outside the scope of the project includes enhancing the speed of the LTM server launch, or any feature development for the closely related kvm-xfstests and the androi-xfstests.
+Other work outside the scope of the project includes enhancing the speed of the LTM server launch, or any feature development for the closely related kvm-xfstests and the android-xfstests.

 ** **